-In this guide, we will lay out the best hitch locks and trailer locks CURT has to offer, and help you answer some of the important questions to consider when purchasing a towing lock.
+In this guide, we will lay out the types of locks along with the best hitch locks and trailer locks CURT has to offer, and help you answer some of the important questions to consider when purchasing a towing lock.

 The CURT tri-ball universal coupler lock is a unique trailer lock option, featuring a triple ball insert that fits 1-7/8", 2" or 2-5/16" couplers.
 The tri-ball keeps a trailer ball from being inserted into the tongue, while the lasso lock keeps the trailer latch secure.

 This innovative lock also has built-in safety points to greatly deter tampering!